mahi3crab/mahi3crab.github.io/projects/project-1.md

 layout: project
 type: project
 image: images/micromouse.jpg
-title: Micromouse
+title: Euler's Method
 permalink: projects/micromouse
 # All dates must be YYYY-MM-DD format!
 date: 2015-07-01
 labels:
-  - Robotics
-  - Arduino
+  - Java
-  - C++
+  - Calculus
-summary: My team developed a robotic mouse that won first place in the 2015 UH Micromouse competition.
+summary: A handfull of friends and myself were tired of having to repeatedly write out all of our work in order to get the final answer for Euler's Method in Calculus, so we created a small program to instantly get the calculated answer without the hassle!
 ---

 <div class="ui small rounded images">